icebob/moleculer-java-site/src/events.md

 **Private (local or hidden) Event Listeners**

-With the "private" modifier, only the local events are monitored by the Event Listener.
+With the "private" modifier, only the local events are monitored by the event `Listener`.
-Such Event Listeners are invisible from the outside of the Node, and cannot be called from other Service Brokers.
+Such event `Listeners` are invisible from the outside of the node, and cannot be called from other `ServiceBrokers`.

 ```java
 @Subscribe("$services.changed")